Scoil na hEaglaise

 Here is an update on what’s been happening in Eglish NS since Christmas.

-Sacraments: 4 of our students will receive their Confirmation on Tuesday, April 14th and 3 students will receive their First Holy Communion on Saturday, May 2nd.
+Sacraments: 7 of our students will receive their Confirmation on Tuesday, April 12th and 8 students will receive their First Holy Communion on Saturday, May 7th.
 Preparations are ongoing.
+Our 6th Class students enjoyed a RETREAT to Knock, organised by our Parish Priest, Fr.
+Reynolds on Wednesday 9th of March.
+Our 2nd Class students had their First Confession in St. Cuan’s Church on Thursday 10th of March.

 ‘Write a Book and Scríobh Leabhar’: Well Done to all of our students who took part in ‘Write a Book’ and ‘Scríobh Leabhar’ projects.
-We had many award winners whose names will be listed in the Summer Newsletter following the Awards Ceremony.
+Once again we had many award winners whose names will be listed in the Summer Newsletter following the Awards Ceremony.

 Please be reminded, your child’s happiness and all-round educational development is our priority here in Eglish School.
 If you have any concerns in relation to this, please do not hesitate to let us know.
 To ensure that these concerns can be dealt with efficiently and in a dignified manner, please follow the steps as outlined in the Complaints Procedure Policy, a copy of which was sent home in September.